Glauberg: The Keltenfürst (Celtic prince) of Glauberg

-Of relevance to the possible Late Bronze Age origin of the Glauberg processional road is the claim made by some scholars that the Iron Age druids (or their knowledge of astronomy) had origins in an earlier Bronze Age priesthood, whose existence is indicated by artefacts such as the Nebra Sky Disc, Golden Hats, and possibly even earlier monuments such as Stonehenge.
-According to Olmsted (2001) the Coligny calendar also has its origins in the Late Bronze Age.

 Fragments of three similar statues have been discovered in the Glauberg area.
 It is suggested that all four statues once stood in the rectangular enclosure, and may have been associated with an ancestor cult.

-Parallels to the Glauberg warrior statue exist in the form of stelae from other La Tène sites, such as the Holzgerlingen figure (Württemberg State Museum in Stuttgart), a pillar-stele from Pfalzfeld (St Goar) (de), today in the Rheinisches Landesmuseum Bonn, the Warrior of Hirschlanden and others.
+Parallels to the Glauberg warrior statue exist in the form of stelae from other La Tène sites, such as the Holzgerlingen figure (Württemberg State Museum in Stuttgart), a pillar-stele from Pfalzfeld (de), today in the Rheinisches Landesmuseum Bonn, the Warrior of Hirschlanden and others.

 Southern Hesse - a Celtic landscape

 The Glauberg is not isolated within its time and area, although it is the most northeasterly site of its type known at present.
 But several other important Celtic population centres or oppida are known from the Rhein-Main Region and Central Hesse.
 Two important fortifications, those at Dünsberg near Giessen and Heidetränk Oppidum (one of the largest urban settlements in Celtic Europe) near Altkönig in the Taunus mountains are visible from Glauberg.
 Nearby is also the Celtic salt industry at Bad Nauheim.